armaanaki/KafkaTwitterStream/README.md

 # KafkaTwitterStream
-Send Tweet objects to a Kafka Stream
+Send Tweet objects to a Kafka Stream.
+Can be built (for testing purposes) with mvn install
 # SMACKTest bundle
 https://github.com/armaanaki/TwitterClass